 I am an activist and writer.
 My interests include women, class, culture and history and this reflects my Irish working class background.
 All my life I have been involved in community and trade union politics and I believe it is only through grass roots politics that we will get a better society.
 This is reflected in my writing, in my books Northern ReSisters Conversations with Radical Women and Dare to be Free, the latest publication of the Mary Quaile Club.

-Recently I have transcribed and written about the Manchester and Salford Women’s Trades Council Minutes which is part of a project to promote the minutes of this unique organisation.
+My work includes the transcription of the Minute Books of the Manchester and Salford Women’s Trades Council Minutes which is part of a project to promote this unique organisation.
 The two volumes of the Minutes were donated to the Mary Quaile Club by Mary’s relative.
 We have now created a website to make the Minutes accessible to all and donated the volumes to the Working Class Movement Library in Salford.